-- The Non-Executive Chairman does not maintain any office at the expense of the Company, however, the Company reimburses the expenses incurred by the non-executive Chairman in the performance of his duties. - The financial results of the Company are published in English and vernacular newspapers and are also posted on the website of the Company and the websites of the Stock Exchanges, where the shares of the Company are listed /traded.
+- The Board: The Non-Executive Chairman does not maintain any office at the expense of the Company.
+The Company reimburses the expenses incurred by the non-executive Chairman in the performance of his duties. - Shareholders' rights: The Quarterly, Half yearly and Annual financial results of the Company are intimated to Stock Exchanges, published in English and vernacular newspapers and are also posted on the website of the Company.
 Further, significant events are informed to the Stock Exchanges from time to time and then the same is also posted on the website of the Company.
-These are not sent individually to the Members. - The Chairman of the Board, Mr. Satish Dhume is an Independent Director, and his position is separate from that of the Managing Director. - The Statutory Auditors of the Company have issued Audit report with unmodified opinion on the financial statements of the Company for the year ended March 31, 2022. - In accordance with the provisions of Section 138 of the Act, the Company has appointed an Internal Auditor who reports directly to the Audit Committee.
-Quarterly internal audit reports are submitted to the Audit Committee which reviews the audit reports and suggests necessary action. - (d) The Company does not have any material Subsidiary Company. - (e) Commodity price risks and commodity hedging activities: NIL - (f) During the year, the Company has not raised any money through public issue, right issue, preferential issue or qualified institutions placement. - (g) During the year under review there were no instances where the Board of Directors has not accepted the recommendations of Board Committees. - (h) The total fees paid by the Company to the statutory auditors and all entities in the network firm/network entity of which the statutory auditor is a part for all the services rendered for the financial year 2021-22 is as below.
+These are not sent individually to the Members. - Separate posts of Chairperson and Chief Executive Officer: The Chairman of the Board, Mr. Satish Dhume is an Independent Director, and his position is separate from that of the Managing Director. - Audit qualifications: The Statutory Auditors of the Company have issued Audit report with unmodified opinion on the financial statements of the Company for the year ended March 31, 2023. - Reporting of Internal auditor: In accordance with the provisions of Section 138 of the Act, the Company has appointed an Internal Auditor who reports to the Audit Committee.
+Internal audit reports submitted on quarterly basis are reviewed by the Audit Committee and suggestion / directions, if any, are given for necessary action.